 Release Date and Price

-The release date of the Google Pixel 4a has not been made official yet, but we expect that it will come out some time in the next few weeks, so stay tuned.
-The COVID-19 situation has meant that it is unclear whether Google are going to be doing an online event instead.
-This seems likely, but it has yet to be announced.
-The Google Pixel 4a is likely to be a cheaper version of the Google Pixel 4, and the exact rumoured cost is believed to be around £399.
+The Google Pixel 4a is likely to be a cheaper version of the Google Pixel 4, and the exact rumoured cost is believed to be around £270, while the Google Pixel 4a 5G that is rumoured to be released later in the year is rumoured to cost around £380.
 In terms of colour, don’t expect anything exciting.
 The only two colours that are rumoured are Blue and Black.

 Photos from @evleaks on Twitter

-The Google Pixel 4a is believed to be a smaller device, as specs leaks have claimed that the device will measure at 5.81 inches and will have a 1080 x 2340 screen, which is more on the compact side.
-This will suit anyone that prefers a smaller handset.
+According to the reliable phone leaker Ishan Agarwal) on Twitter, the specs for the Google Pixel 4a will include the Snapdragon 730G chipset and will measure at 5.81 inches.
+This makes it a more compact device, for users that prefer a smaller size for their handsets.
 If you want a larger handset from Google though, unfortunately this is unlikely to be happening this year.
 One of the rumours states that there won’t be an XL version of the latest Pixel this year, so you might be better off with one of the device's predecessors.
-The display is also likely to be a 60Hz OLED screen, which will make colours brighter and details crisper.
+The display is also likely to be a 60Hz OLED screen, which will make colours brighter and details crisper, and it will have slimmed down bezels and no notch.

 The Google Pixel 4a is rumoured to have a fingerprint scanner on the rear of the device, and a possibly a plastic or polycarbonate body which is in line with the materials that were used on their previous devices.
 This is a shame as this means that Google have not decided to offer a premium design as we are accustomed to seeing on other flagships.
 Many of us simply don’t like the cheap looking appearance of plastic, even if it’s more durable.
 For the processor, this is likely to be the Qualcomm Snapdragon 730, with either 64GB or 128GB storage options.